frontegg/create-saas/README.md

 The application comes bundled with fully enabled dashboard including UI elements based on bootstrap and Material UI.<br />

 ### Dashboard and charts
-The application is bundled with re-charts which include a fully enabled dashboard with charts (line, donut, pie) and data hooks which loads the data from the backend directly<br/>
+The application is bundled with [Recharts](https://recharts.org) which include a fully enabled dashboard with charts (line, donut, pie) and data hooks which loads the data from the backend directly<br/>

 ### Frontend
 The frontend is based on [React](https://reactjs.org/) including [Apollo client](https://www.apollographql.com/docs/react/) for the GraphQL operations <br/>